bdolly/weightlifting-WOD-ETL/README.md

 1. Fetch blog posts from the WordPress REST API
 2. Extract and clean HTML content
 3. Parse and structure workouts by day
-4. Segment workouts into individual exercises P
+4. Segment workouts into individual exercises
 5. Store structured data in DynamoDB and S3

+The pipeline includes idempotency mechanisms to prevent duplicate processing and ensure data consistency.

 ## Architecture

 The pipeline is built using:

 - **AWS Lambda** - Serverless compute for data processing
 - **AWS Step Functions** - Orchestrates the ETL workflow
 - **AWS S3** - Stores raw posts and processed JSON data